 The advantage: you don't have to build these maps manually.
 Atlas extracts concepts and connections from your sources, giving you a visual starting point that you'd otherwise spend hours creating.
 For more on AI-powered approaches, see our guide to creating mind maps from sources or explore AI mind map generators for more options.

 Ready to let AI build your visual maps?
-Try Atlas free and upload your sources to see how your knowledge connects.
+Try Atlas and upload your sources to see how your knowledge connects.

 Can You Combine Both Methods?